ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

    are placed with 10% of mid-throttle.
 It will climb or descend at up to 2.5m/s (this speed is adjustable with the :ref:`PILOT_SPEED_UP<PILOT_SPEED_UP>` and :ref:`PILOT_SPEED_DN<PILOT_SPEED_DN>` parameters).
 The acceleration used to establish these speeds is set by :ref:`PILOT_ACCEL_Z<PILOT_ACCEL_Z>`.
-- In order to twitch perpendicular to the wind direction, the vehicle may suddenly rotate in either direction up to 90 degrees as it drifts 5m (or more) from the target location.
+- To twitch perpendicular to the wind direction, the vehicle may suddenly rotate in either direction up to 90 degrees as it drifts 5m (or more) from the target location.
-- If there is little or no wind, the vehicle's gentle position control may mean it moves back and forth, ping ponging around the target point changing yaw each time it strays more than 5m from the target.
-In these cases it may be more comfortable to revert the simpler AltHold based AutoTune.
+- If there is little or no wind, the vehicle's gentle position control may mean it moves back and forth, ping-ponging around the target point changing yaw each time it strays more than 5m from the target.
+In these cases, it may be more comfortable to revert to the simpler AltHold-based AutoTune.

 If AutoTune fails
 =================